kirmar/delaysay/README.md

         "SlackClientSecretSsmName=$DELAYSAY_SLACK_CLIENT_SECRET" \
         "KmsMasterKeyArn=$DELAYSAY_KMS_MASTER_KEY_ARN"

+## STEP 2: Deploy the CloudFormation stack in AWS

+Clone the delaysay GitHub repository

+    git clone git@github.com:kirmar/delaysay.git
+    cd delaysay

+Deploy the CloudFormation stack as described above, keeping in mind:
+- Some of the environment variables' values will change in the indicated step.
+But the first time you deploy, leave them as they are.
+- After exporting the environment variables and before running the `sam` commands, create the S3 bucket for SAM deployments (actually, this might not be necessary):

+    aws s3 mb \
+      --region "$DELAYSAY_REGION" \
+      s3://$DELAYSAY_DEPLOY_BUCKET

+- When you run `sam deploy` the first time, it will eventually pause and wait for you.
+You must complete Step 2B for it to finish.

 Get the endpoint URL (It should be at your custom domain, as described in the step below about moving the API Gateway endpoint.)
 TBD: Update the parameter name when it changes